pfolus/sql_checkpoint_task/README.md

 ```

 # Specification
 Below you'll find specifications of classes that you should implement in order to pass the tests.
-Have in mind that this specification does not contain implementation details.
-It is your responsibility to decide which methods should be static or where to use inheritance and so on.
-Remember that you can and even should implement more classes to make your code better.
+Have in mind that this specification does not contain implementation details. **It is your responsibility to decide which methods should be static or where to use inheritance and etc.** Remember that you can implement more classes to make your code better.

 Specification is divided into three parts.
-We strongly recommend to do them in given order.
-Doing so will guarantee that you deliver something before the deadline.
+First two are mandatory and the third one is optional (12pts).
+This means that you don't have to implement the UI in order to pass this exercise.

+## General rules
+* do not modify addresses.csv file because you might break the tests
+* you don't have to write docstrings during this assignment because time is short
+* even though you work alone please commit often and properly, make pushes after each part of the exercise
+* test your code often

 ## 1st part - classes